-Designers, whether they’re working as freelancers or at design or custom software development agencies, are always excited by the opportunity to work on multiple projects (or multiple items in a single project) at once.
+Designers, whether they’re working as freelancers or at design or are always excited by the opportunity to work on multiple projects (or multiple items in a single project) at once.
 In addition, there is often an external pressure to work on as many projects as possible or get the existing ones done in a condensed time frame; unfortunately, this overload often leads to quality taking a back seat, which in turn hurts the rest of development process.

 So, what exactly do we mean by quality?
 Quality in UI design doesn’t only mean good aesthetics.
 When you’re working on a client project, always keep in mind that you are trying to solve a problem – your solution should be well thought out, maintainable, and scalable, so that even when you’re finished working on the project, your work/solution still helps the client.
 Remember, it’s not about you, it’s all about your work.

 “Quality is never an accident.
 It is always the result of intelligent effort.” — John Ruskin

 Building great things requires intense focus, time and effort, so taking the time you need to do it right is not a weakness.
 When you’re under pressure, do not shy away from telling your boss(es) that you need a certain amount of time to produce a quality solution.